Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Introduction

 \section{Introduction}

-In the last decade, low-latency real-time communications and high-definition video applications have become more and more important \cite{16}.
-There are numerous practical applications, including Augmented Reality (AR)/Virtual Reality (VR), audio and video conferencing, remote healthcare, industrial automation, smart grid, and many other scenarios \cite{17}.
+\IEEEPARstart{I}n the last decade, low-latency real-time communications and high-definition video applications have become increasingly important \cite{cisco2018}.
+There are numerous practical applications, including Augmented Reality (AR)/Virtual Reality (VR), audio and video conferencing, remote healthcare, industrial automation, smart grid, and many other scenarios \cite{feng2021}.
 The challenge of implementing delay-constrained communications is further exacerbated by noise, interference, fading, routing, mobility, and reliability requirements.
-In order to reduce packet loss in communication, we must introduce some strategies to deal with it.
+To reduce packet loss in communication, we must introduce strategies to mitigate it.

-To control packet loss, data retransmission technologies such as the Automatic Repeat Request Protocol (ARQ) \cite{1} or Forward Error Correction (FEC) \cite{18} are usually deployed.
-Although ARQ generally introduces a minimum amount of redundancy, each retransmission often increases a round-trip delay, which may exceed the delay requirement for long-distance communication.
+To control packet loss, data retransmission technologies such as the Automatic Repeat Request Protocol (ARQ) \cite{lin1984repeat} or Forward Error Correction (FEC) \cite{badr2017survey} are usually deployed.
+Although ARQ generally introduces a minimal amount of redundancy, each retransmission often increases the round-trip delay, which may exceed the delay requirement for long-distance communication.
 Moreover, ARQ results in a more complex protocol because the transmitter requires confirmation from the receiver.
-If a message is received but its acknowledgment is lost, the sender will have to resend it, wasting time and bandwidth \cite{1}.
+If a message is received but its acknowledgment is lost, the sender will have to resend it, wasting time and bandwidth \cite{lin1984repeat}.
 On the other hand, FEC techniques, by introducing redundancy, provide an efficient alternative solution, where the receiver can possibly recover the lost packets independently through the redundancy.
-The challenges are how to construct streaming codes so that the messages can be decoded within the deadline and how much redundancy should be introduced for a specific channel model with a given decoding deadline.
+The challenges lie in constructing streaming codes so that the messages can be decoded within the deadline and determining how much redundancy should be introduced for a specific channel model with a given decoding deadline.